nikolagsiderov/Gaska/README.md

 # Gaska

-Gaska is going to be a multi mobile and web platform for calculating fuel consumption, storing service book logs and more.
+Gaska is a web platform for calculating fuel consumption, storing service book logs and more.

 # What I Learned